metablaster/WindowsFirewallRuleset/Scripts/Utility/README.md

 # Scripts\Utility directory

-This sub directory contains utility scripts can help are otherwise unrelated to firewall
+This subdirectory contains utility scripts that can help in development and to troubleshoot issues, but are otherwise unrelated to core functionality of firewall